Influence of ambient temperature on cavitation bubble dynamics: Spherical bubble dynamics

 \subsection{Bubble collapse time}

-We have preliminarily demonstrated that temperature significantly influences bubble collapse in Figure \ref{fig:frameforfree}.
+We have demonstrated that temperature significantly influences bubble collapse in Figure \ref{fig:frameforfree}.
 Here, we introduce the Rayleigh collapse factor, $ \eta = t_c / R_{max}\sqrt{\rho/ \Delta P}$, to further quantify this effect, as depicted in Figure \ref{fig:nfactor}(a).
-Here, $t_c$ is measured from the moment the bubble reaches its maximum volume to its minimum volume during the first oscillation cycle.
-The dashed line $\eta = 0.9147$ represents the classic Rayleigh factor, corresponding to the collapse of a vacuum bubble under ambient pressure $P_\infty$ in an infinite domain \citep{rayleigh1917viii}.
-The characteristic pressure $ \Delta P $ is defined as $ P_\infty - P_v $ \citep{plesset1977bubble,brennen2014cavitation}.
-We also include the results derived from the Keller equation in Figure \ref{fig:nfactor}, where the initial pressure is estimated using the method described in $\S$ \ref{sec:theory}.
-We neglect heat and mass transfer and employ the adiabatic approximation to compute the subsequent pressure evolution \citep{wang2014multi}.
-The overall trend of the predictions agrees well with the experimental results.
+The dashed line $\eta = 0.9147$ represents the classic Rayleigh factor \citep{rayleigh1917viii}, corresponding to the collapse of a vacuum bubble under ambient pressure $P_\infty$ in an infinite domain.

-As the ambient temperature increases from 23 to 50 $^\circ \text{C}$, the average Rayleigh factor $\eta$ in our experiments rises from approximately 1.02 to 1.05.
-The experimental Rayleigh factor $ \eta $ exceeding the theoretical value of 0.9147, suggests that the gas inside the bubble is strongly compressed, resulting in a significantly elevated pressure.
-Several factors contribute to this phenomenon.
-First, the higher temperature increases the vapor pressure inside the bubble.
-Second, a small amount of non-condensable gases dissolved in water may diffuse into the bubbles \citep{soto2018coalescence,han2022interaction}.
-Third, when the condensation rate cannot keep up with the bubble collapse velocity, some of the vapor remaining inside the bubble behaves like a compressible gas \citep{fujikawa1980effects}.
-At the end of the collapse, these bubble contents are highly compressed, leading to a sharp rise in internal pressure, which in turn slows the bubble collapse, resulting in a longer Rayleigh collapse time.

-As the ambient temperature increases, the Rayleigh factor $\eta$ exhibits a downward trend.
-At $T= 90^\circ \text{C}$, $\eta$ drops to 0.72.
-This behavior can be attributed to two main factors, which are explained as follows.
-First, the saturated vapor pressure increases with the ambient temperature.
-Specifically, as the temperature rises from 50 to 90 $^\circ \text{C}$, the saturated vapor pressure increases sharply from 12,300 to 70,100 Pa, which significantly reduces the pressure difference $(P_\infty-P_v)$.
-Second, a noticeable increase in $R_{min}/R_{max}$ occurs when $T > 50 ^\circ \text{C}$, rising from approximately 0.21 to 0.65, as shown in figure \ref{fig:nfactor}(b).
-This indicates that the bubble ceases to contract at a large size, rather than collapsing to a singular point.
-These two factors together contribute to the decreasing trend of $\eta$ when $T > 50 ^\circ \text{C}$.
-In addition, \cite{phan2022thermodynamic} obtain the same experimental results by changing the water temperature in the laser-induced bubble experiments.
-The results of Keller equation also shows a upward trend, but the $R_{min}/ R_{max}$ is overestimated.